Contribute to Strays

 Rights and use

 Artists retain the rights to their work.
-By contributing to Strays, you give us permission to publish the agreed images and text on the Strays website, newsletter and social channels, always with full credit.
-We will never sell, license or reproduce your work beyond Strays without your permission.
+By contributing to Strays, you give us permission to publish the agreed images and text as part of Strays, including on our website, newsletter, social channels and related editorial materials.
+We will always credit you clearly.
+We will not sell your work as standalone images, license it to third parties, or use it outside Strays without your permission.
+For more information please read our Terms and Conditions.